starship/starship/docs/config/README.md

 ## Rust

-The `rust` module shows the currently installed version of Rust.
+By default the `rust` module shows the currently installed version of Rust.
 The module will be shown if any of the following conditions are met:

 - The current directory contains a `Cargo.toml` file